Luhenmo/my_projects/README.md

-This folder has the goal of been the repository of all y code projects
+This folder has the goal of been the repository of all my code projects

 Welcome.